 - where we use certain service providers, we may use specific contracts approved by the Information Commissioner’s Office, or European Commission, or the relevant data protection regulator, as applicable, which gives personal data the same protection it has in the jurisdiction;

-- where we use providers based in the US, we may transfer data to them if they are part of the Privacy Shield which requires them to provide similar protection to personal data shared between UK, Europe and the US.
+- where we use providers based in the US, we may transfer data to them provided an international data transfer mechanism approved by the European Commission has been utilised which requires them to provide similar protection to personal data shared between UK, Europe and the US.

 Please contact us if you want further information on the specific mechanism used by us when transferring your personal data out of the EEA or Canada.